ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 To see any of the individual changes, please look at the pre-release versions in the [changelog](https://github.com/ember-learn/ember-styleguide/blob/master/CHANGELOG.md).
 The changes are too many to capture here, but here are a few of the high level overviews:

 - remove ember-cli-addon docs in favour of field-guide for better SEO
-- remove components that are not actively being used in any project
+- Remove components that are not actively being used in any project
 - implement base styles that are common across all of the Ember websites
 - implement common CSS helpers for things that don't need a dedicated component
 - upgrade most of the remaining components to Glimmer components